-To date, substantially all of our efforts have been focused on the research, development and advancement of CPI-444, and we have not generated any revenue from product sales and, as a result, we have incurred significant losses.
+To date, the majority of our efforts have been focused on the research, development and advancement of CPI-444, and we have not generated any revenue from product sales and, as a result, we have incurred significant losses.
 We expect to continue to incur significant research and development and general and administrative expenses related to our operations.
-During the three months ended March 31, 2017, we incurred a net loss of \$16.0 million and used \$12.7 million of cash in operations.
-As of March 31, 2017, we had an accumulated deficit of \$83.9 million.
-We expect to continue to incur losses for the foreseeable future, and we anticipate these losses will increase as we continue our development of, seek regulatory approval for and begin to commercialize CPI-444, and as we develop other product candidates.
+Our net loss for the three months ended March 31, 2018 and 2017 was \$14.3 million and \$16.0 million, respectively.
+As of March 31, 2018, we had an accumulated deficit of \$137.8 million.
+We expect to continue to incur losses for the foreseeable future, and we anticipate these losses will increase as we continue our development of, seek regulatory approval for and begin to commercialize CPI-444, and as we develop other product candidates, including our Phase 1/1b clinical trial of CPI-006.
 Even if we achieve profitability in the future, we may not be able to sustain profitability in subsequent periods.

-Since our inception and through March 31, 2017, we have funded our operations primarily through the sale and issuance of stock.
+Since our inception and through March 31, 2018, we have funded our operations primarily through the sale and issuance of stock.
 In November 2014, January 2015 and June 2015, we received aggregate net proceeds of \$33.3 million from the sale of our Series A convertible preferred stock.

-In September 2015, we received net proceeds of \$74.8 million from the sale of our Series B convertible preferred stock.
+convertible preferred stock.
 On March 22, 2016, our registration statement on Form S-1 (File No. 333-208850) relating to our initial public offering ("IPO") of our common stock was declared effective by the SEC.
-Shares of our common stock began trading on the NASDAQ Global Market on March 23, 2016.
+Shares of our common stock began trading on the Nasdaq Global Market on March 23, 2016.
 The IPO closed on March 29, 2016, pursuant to which we sold 4,700,000 shares of our common stock at a public offering price of \$15.00 per share.
 In April 2016, we sold an additional 502,618 shares of our common stock to the underwriters upon partial exercise of their over-allotment option, at the initial offering price of \$15.00 per share.
 We received aggregate net proceeds of approximately \$70.6 million, after underwriting discounts, commissions and offering expenses.
-Immediately prior to the consummation of the IPO, all of our outstanding shares of convertible preferred stock were converted into 14.3 million shares of our common stock.
+Immediately prior to the consummation of the IPO, all of our outstanding shares of our common stock at a price of \$8.50 per share, which included 1,058,823 shares issued pursuant to the underwriters' exercise of their option to purchase additional shares of common stock.
+We received aggregate net proceeds of approximately \$64.9 million, after underwriting discounts, commissions and estimated offering expenses.